To support the club's Instructors and Trip Leaders the TTC periodically runs an Outdoor First Aid course (NZQA 6400/6401/6402 & 424).

 - is otherwise engaged, or about to re-engage, in supporting the club where current knowledge of Outdoor First Aid would be beneficial.

 TTC members who do not meet the above criteria, may be offered a space if there are spare places on an upcoming course.

-To express an interest in attending this course next time it is offered (likely 2022) please complete this form.
+To express an interest in attending this course next time it is offered (some time between June and September 2024, dates to be confirmed) please complete this form.